|Two runners nearing Sutton Bluff

 Please contact Bass River Resort directly to make reservations.
 Their website is www.bassresort.com.

-starting line is located at the trailhead for the Ozark Trail at the intersection of Highway
+starting line is located at the intersection of CR 862 and FR 2309, just north of Highway 72

-72 and Route P, which is 55 miles south of Bass River Resort by road (about a 1 1/2 hour drive).
-Runners will be able
+a few miles East of Route TT, which is 55 miles south of Bass River Resort by road (about a 1 1/2 hour drive).

-to purchase a bus ticket at the time they enter the race in order to ride the bus to the start of the race.
 Runners

+will be able to purchase a bus ticket at the time they enter the race in order to ride the bus to the start of the race.

-may also have crew drop them off at the start of the race.
-Please note that no cars may be parked at the starting
+Runners may also have crew drop them off at the start of the race.
+Please note that no cars may be parked at the

 Pre-race dinner will be available